Favourite Fell Days: Dale Head and Hindscarth

 At the end of December, we lost our wonderful dog and were heartbroken.
 We decided to do something different in January, just to break the month up a little and take our minds off things, so we booked a long weekend in Keswick.

-Friday was beautiful all day - lovely bright sun and not too cold, but the wind was still blustery, so we endured more buffeting on the M6 heading towards Penrith but it was much calmer on the way back to Keswick.
-Saturday was clear, sunny and calm and all the fell tops had a fresh dusting of snow which we love.
+Friday was beautiful all day; lovely bright sun and not too cold, but the wind was still blustery, so we endured more buffeting on the M6 heading towards Penrith but it was much calmer on the way back to Keswick.
+Saturday was clear, sunny and calm and all the fell tops had a fresh dusting of snow which looked gorgeous.

 The views were lovely as were the clouds racing over Derwentwater as we began the climb up to Carl Side.
-Once we reached the summit, Gertrude made her presence felt again in quite an aggressive way and it got more than a little nippy, so we stopped to don water/windproof jackets and trousers and warmer gloves; I say don which sounds very civilised and calm, but let's just say the air turned bluer than it was already.
+Once we reached the summit, Gertrude made her presence felt again in quite an aggressive way and it got more than a little nippy, so we stopped to don water/windproof jackets and trousers and warmer gloves.
 A slug of freezing water completed the preparations.

 The views were beautiful and we were in full sun.
 Now properly clad, we were perfectly warm and debated for about two seconds whether to veer off up Skiddaw, but Gertrude was playing rough and we still had Longside Edge to do, so decided against it.
-Gertrude was rushing about at around 45 miles an hour, so not so strong you could lean against her - although we tried - but enough to make you stagger, which is not a good idea on an Edge, so there was a lot of bracing with the walking poles.
-It was actually quite good fun and we were sensible, digging the poles in when a strong gust hit side on.
+Gertrude was rushing about at around 45 miles an hour at that point, so not so strong you could lean against her - although we tried - but enough to make you stagger, which was not a good idea on an Edge, so there was a lot of bracing with the walking poles.
+It was actually quite good fun, but we were sensible, digging the poles in when a strong gust hit side on.

 It still wasn't really that cold and looking behind us, Derwentwater was shrouded in mist and gloom, so we felt we'd had the best of the weather.
 It was a fabulously exhilarating walk that blew the cobwebs away.
 Gertrude had behaved herself, despite being a little pushy at times!